-Figure 1: Property Lines of the Northeast portion of the project • Along the wetland: An undisturbed buffer that averages 25' wide, with no portion of the buffer less than 15' wide.
+Figure 1: Property Lines of the Northeast portion of the project portion of the buffer less than 15' wide.
 Invasive species of vegetation shall be removed.
 The buffer may be planted with native Florida wetland area plants.
 15' buffer around all water bodies from fertilizers in order to prevent contamination.